 To forsake the office and build a remote team.

-Many months later, I’ve learned a lot about remote work.
+Over seven years later, I’ve learned a lot about remote work.

-About working from a home office, managing a remote team and building a business where the employees hardly ever see one another.
+About working from a home office, managing a remote team, and building a business where the employees hardly ever see one another.

 But if you’re at the same crossroads I was at in choosing which direction to go, or if you’re looking for tips on being a more efficient, cohesive and productive remote team, then this post is for you.